ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 - **Creating news**

-  - In a terminal, run the following command
+  - In a terminal, run the following command:
     ```
     curl -i -X POST http://localhost:9080/api/news \
       -H 'Content-Type: application/json' \
       -d '{"title": "Palmeiras is three-time champion of the Copa Libertadores da América"}'
     ```

-    or to create news randomly
+    or to create news randomly:
     ```
     curl -i -X POST http://localhost:9080/api/news/randomly
     ```

-  - In `news-consumer` UI, the news should be displayed
+  - In `news-consumer` UI, the news should be displayed.

 - **Deleting news**

-  - In a terminal, run the following command
+  - In a terminal, run the following command:
     ```
     curl -i -X DELETE http://localhost:9080/api/news/<NEWS-ID>
     ```

-  - In `news-consumer` UI, the news should be removed
+  - In `news-consumer` UI, the news should be removed.

 ## Demo